Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Relocation sellers often want fewer surprises because they may be managing a move at the same time.

-The Certified Pre-Owned Home Listing Program is designed to help identify possible concerns before listing, create buyer confidence, and reduce inspection-related stress after going under contract.
+The Certified Pre-Owned Home Listing Program is designed to help identify possible concerns before listing, reduce inspection-related surprises, and create greater buyer confidence.

-This can be especially helpful if you will be out of town during the option period or closing process.
+• You will be out of town during the option period

 Reviewing Offers When Relocating

-When relocation is involved, the best offer is not always the highest offer.
+When relocation is involved, the strongest offer is not always the highest offer.

 Sellers should review: